Friedrich Paneth

 Friedrich Adolf Paneth FRS (31 August 1887 – 17 September 1958) was an Austrian-born British chemist.
 Fleeing the Nazis, he escaped to Britain.
 He became a naturalized British citizen in 1939.
 After the war, Paneth returned to Germany to become director of the Max Planck Institute for Chemistry in 1953.
-He was considered the greatest authority of his time on volatile hydrides and also made important contributions to the study of the stratosphere.
+He was considered the greatest authority of his time on volatile hydrides; he also made important contributions to the study of the stratosphere.
+He was an enthusiastic amateur photographer (using the autochrome method) all his life.

 Paneth's conception of ″chemical element″ functions as the official definition adopted by the IUPAC.

 Biography

 Friedrich (Fritz) Paneth was born as son of the physiologist Joseph Paneth.
 He and his three brothers were brought up in Protestant faith although both parents were of Jewish descent.
 He was educated at the Schottengymnasium a renowned school in Vienna.
 He studied chemistry at the University of Vienna and after working with Adolf von Baeyer at the University of Munich he received his PhD with Zdenko Hans Skraup at the organic chemistry department of the University of Vienna in 1910.

 He abandoned organic chemistry and in 1912 joined the Institute for Radium Research, Vienna radiochemistry group of Stefan Meyer.
 In 1913 he visited Frederick Soddy at the University of Glasgow and Ernest Rutherford at the University of Manchester.
 In this year he married Else Hartmann; they had a son and daughter.
 After his habilitation in 1913 he became assistant of Otto Hönigschmid at the University of Prague.
 From 1919 till 1933 he was professor in various German universities:(University of Hamburg 1919, Berlin University 1922, Königsberg University 1929.

 In 1927, Paneth and Kurt Peters published his results on the transformation of hydrogen to helium, now known as cold fusion.
 They later retracted the results, saying they had measured background helium from the air.

 During Hitler's Machtergreifung in 1933 he was on a lecture tour in England and did not return to Germany.
 In 1939 he became professor at the University of Durham where he stayed until his retirement in 1953.

 A call to become director at the Max Planck Institute for Chemistry in Mainz caused him to return to Germany.
 He founded the Department of Cosmochemistry there and initiated research on meteorites.
 He worked in the Institute until his death in 1958.